cloudevents/spec/cesql/spec.md

 - The remainder of the modulo MUST have the same sign as the dividend.
 - The quotient MUST be rounded towards zero, _truncating_ the decimal part.

-The OR operator MUST be short-circuit evaluated.
-This means that evaluation of the operation MUST stop as soon as a `true` value is encountered.
+The AND and OR operators MUST be short-circuit evaluated.
+This means that whenever the left operand of the AND operation evaluates to `false`, the right operand MUST NOT be evaluated.
+Similarly, whenever the left operand of the OR operation evaluates to `true`, the right operand MUST NOT be evaluated.

 #### 3.4.3.
 Like operator